Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Peguyangan Waterfall

-The hike down takes about 30 minutes, consider 50 minutes more to get back.
+The hike down takes about 30 minutes, and add 50 minutes for the return.
 One more unmissable thing to do when backpacking Nusa Penida.

 Teletubbies Hills